What’s On in June 2026 — Newcastle, Lake Macquarie & Hunter Valley

 Float Your Boat

-Location: Various locations in Lake Macquarie
+Location: Various foreshore locations, Lake Macquarie

 Cost: Free